 Amazingly, neither helicopter hit any nearby buildings or homes or anyone on the ground.
-It was a beautiful, summer Sunday afternoon, so a number of people were out and about and witnessed the collision.
-A friend of ours who lives nearby said he heard the explosion, and he and other neighbors ran to see what had happened.
-The helicopters crashed on McMillan Mesa, right in the middle of town, near popular Buffalo Park and the Flagstaff Urban Trail.
+It was a beautiful summer Sunday afternoon, so a number of people were out and about and witnessed the collision.
+A friend of mine who lives nearby said he heard the explosion, and he and other neighbors ran to see what had happened.
+The helicopters crashed on McMillan Mesa, right in the middle of town near popular Buffalo Park and the Flagstaff Urban Trail.

-Search & Rescue personnel were on scene shortly after the crash, and several of our more experienced members retrieved the flight recorders.
-One of these people said it's a visual image he'll never forget.
+Search and rescue personnel were on scene shortly after the crash, and several of our more experienced members retrieved the flight recorders.
+One of these people said it's a visual he'll never forget.

-I was personally on scene from 5pm yesterday till 1am this morning.
-Most of that time, I was sitting up on Cedar hill on the north side of the crash.
-From my vantage point, I could see several police cars manning road blocks in two locations, the smoldering wreckage of one of the helicopters, and people walking along Cedar Drive to watch from a distance.
-No one approached the portion of the police line that I was monitoring, but apparently the area closer to the neighborhood on the south side of the crash site saw some activity, with local residents coming over to get a closer look.
+I was on scene from 5 p.m. yesterday till 1:00 this morning.
+Most of that time, I sat up on Cedar Hill on the north side of the crash.
+From my vantage point, I could see several police cars at road blocks in two locations, the smoldering wreckage of one of the helicopters, and people walking along Cedar Drive to watch from a distance.
+No one approached the portion of the police line that I was monitoring, but apparently the area closer to the neighborhood on the south side of the crash saw some activity, with local residents coming over to get a closer look.
 Below me, there was also activity near the site of the second helicopter, with multiple news agencies showing up throughout the evening.

 After half a night's sleep and a late breakfast, I'm now standing by, waiting for another call-out for the next shift.
 I'm not sure how long SAR will be needed for site security.
 That will depend, I assume, on how long it takes to remove all the wreckage, if that's even begun yet.